szkrd/little-angular-book/book/01-typescript/README.md

 ## Keeping your code clean: linting

 - Coding style should be enforced by a linter.
-Use **tslint** for TS.
+Use **eslint** for TS (and JS); tslint fortunately is no more.
-- eslint _may_ work to a certain extent with babel parser or typescript eslint parser. :question:
+- For Angular use `ng lint` and let it be auto installed.
-- `tslint:recommended` seems to be a sane default, but it feels different from the standard/semistandard world.
+- For non-angular projects the easiest setup is the auto init via `npm init @eslint/config`.
-- `"extends": "tslint-config-semistandard"` works, but feels out of place and triggers warnings during script execution (unrelated to the code itself).
+- If you're setting up the linter manually (along with prettier), then probably the minimum set of rules you need is `['eslint:recommended', 'plugin:@typescript-eslint/recommended', 'plugin:prettier/recommended']`.

 ## Shims, transpilers, ES5-6-7